 – Scrub and wash the beet well using a brush.

 – Cut off the leaves and roots.
 But, don’t peel them.

 – Cut the beets into small chunks like small cubes.

 – Turn on the best slow juicer and throw the beet cubes into it.
 You could add some water as your wish.
 Once finished juicing, strain the juice well using a mesh strainer.

-– Pour the ice cube tray with beet juice and freeze them until turn into solid cubes. – Once frozen, transfer them in a freezer-safe bag, label the bag with date, seal tightly and send the bag in the freezer again to preserve for more extended periods.
+– Pour the ice cube tray with beet juice and freeze them until turn into solid cubes. – Once frozen, transfer them to a freezer-safe bag, label the bag with the date, seal tightly and send the bag in the freezer again to preserve for more extended periods.

 How long can you freeze beet juice?

 You can freeze beet juice in the refrigerator for up to 7-10 days.
 If you want to preserve the juice in a freezer, you can freeze them for 6-8 months without any doubt.
 Freezing more than that period could degrade the natural quality of beet juice.

 - Can you freeze watermelon juice?
 Yes, but how?

 - Can you freeze green juice?
 (Get the real answer)